You need to take your online security seriously, so you need a top-notch security suite. The problem is, there are so many choices.

 What Protection Do You Already Have?

 Everyone needs anti-virus.
 It fights against malware.
 Oh, it’ll never be perfect, but at least there are ways to battle against malware yourself.
-Fortunately, a MakeUseOf poll last year concluded that readers are getting increasingly better at avoiding it – but that certainly doesn’t mean it’s not a considerable threat!
+Fortunately, one of our polls last year concluded that readers are getting increasingly better at avoiding it – but that certainly doesn’t mean it’s not a considerable threat!

 Windows knows everyone hankers after anti-virus.
 That’s why they introduced Microsoft Security Essentials (MSE) on installations from 2009’s version of XP.
 This includes basic protection from various malicious kits like spyware, quietly running in the background with no fuss.